The Vicon Retarget app is installed with Evoke. You can start it in any of these ways:

 Remove unnecessary joints

-To remove unconstrained joints on the template, on the Retarget Setup tab, click Remove unnecessary joints.
+To remove unconstrained joints on the template, in the Retarget Setup panel, click Remove unnecessary joints.

 This step is necessary because unconstrained joints still have to be fitted by Evoke, which increases computational load and may cause dropped frames.
 For example, finger or face bones don't have an equivalent on the source skeleton, so nothing needs to be constrained.
 They are just fixed in place in the solve when 'removed' from the retarget subject.